Adding controls to Google Tag Manager

 - Edit: This allows most edits and changes to be made, but not actually published to the site.

-- Approve: This confusingly named permission cannot actually approve content to be published, but instead allows create of container versions, which can then be published.
+- Approve: This confusingly named permission cannot actually approve content to be published, but instead allows creation of container versions, which can then be published.

 - Publish: This permission is what actually allows you to publish changes to the website.